MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagscheduleinfoautoacceptappointments-canonical-property.md

 ## Remarks

-When responding, the response must be acceptance, unless for an additional constraint that is specified by the **PR_SCHDINFO_DISALLOW_RECURRING_APPTS** ( [PidTagScheduleInfoDisallowRecurringAppts](pidtagscheduleinfodisallowrecurringappts-canonical-property.md)) or **PR_SCHDINFO_DISALLOW_OVERLAPPING_APPTS** ( [PidTagScheduleInfoDisallowOverlappingAppts](pidtagscheduleinfodisallowoverlappingappts-canonical-property.md)) properties is met.
+When responding, the response must be acceptance, unless for an additional constraint that is specified by the **PR_SCHDINFO_DISALLOW_RECURRING_APPTS** ([PidTagScheduleInfoDisallowRecurringAppts](pidtagscheduleinfodisallowrecurringappts-canonical-property.md)) or **PR_SCHDINFO_DISALLOW_OVERLAPPING_APPTS** ([PidTagScheduleInfoDisallowOverlappingAppts](pidtagscheduleinfodisallowoverlappingappts-canonical-property.md)) properties is met.
 A value of FALSE or the absence of this property indicates that a client or server must not automatically accept meeting requests.
 This is not a required property.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)